OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 The combination of these can lead to insecure decisions, such as: stripping too much of the authorization/authentication/confidentiality logic from an app, which allows for information leakage.

-Note: Instant apps require an app-bundle.
-App-bundles are described in the [App Bundles](0x05a-Platform-Overview.md#app-bundles) section.
+Note: Instant apps require an App Bundle.
+App Bundles are described in the "[App Bundles](0x05a-Platform-Overview.md#app-bundles)" section of the "Android Platform Overview chapter.

 #### Static Analysis

-Static analysis can be either done after reverse engineering a downloaded instant app, or by analyzing the app bundle.
-When you analyze the app bundle, check the Android Manifest to see whether `dist:module dist:instant="true"` is set for a given module (either the base or a specific module with `dist:module` set).
+Static analysis can be either done after reverse engineering a downloaded instant app, or by analyzing the App Bundle.
+When you analyze the App Bundle, check the Android Manifest to see whether `dist:module dist:instant="true"` is set for a given module (either the base or a specific module with `dist:module` set).
 Next, check for the various entry points, which entry points are set (by means of `<data android:path="</PATH/HERE>" />`).

 Now follow the entry points, like you would do for any Activity and check: